JAC-CS-Game-Programming-F23/Project-Template/Sample-Proposal/README.md

 {% note %}

-**Note:** Your wireframes don't have to be super polished.
+**note:** Your wireframes don't have to be super polished.
 They can even be black and white.
 I'm just looking for a rough idea about what you're visualizing.

 {% endnote %}